What Does "Salt and Pepper, to Taste" mean?

 Salt in Desserts

-To me the effect is more startling in a dessert, because people don't generally think of using lots of salt in sweets.
+The effect is more startling in a dessert because people don't generally think of using lots of salt in sweets.
 I did this test with vanilla pudding, but use whatever recipe you'd like.
-You'll be able to taste more nuances in the dish and it will taste just more like what it is (more tomato-y, more chocolate-y, etc).
+You'll be able to taste more nuances in the dish, which will taste just more like what it is (more tomato-y, more chocolate-y, etc.).

 There will come a point when the "noticeably salty" stage is reached.
 The trick is to stop adding salt before that happens.

 There can be a very thin line between perfectly seasoned and salty, and the trick is to come up to the line without going over.
-That takes practice and eating some overly salty food on occasion!
+Of course, that takes practice and eating some overly salty food on occasion!

 Veggies and Pasta

-You know when chefs say to make the water you cook your veggies or pasta in taste like sea water?
-Most home cooks think that's just too salty, but that's because most home cooks under-salt.
+Do you know when chefs say to make the water you cook your veggies or pasta taste like seawater?
+Of course, most home cooks think that's just too salty, but that's because most home cooks under-salt.

-Again, it is a very subjective thing, so when you season, season to your taste.
-I know some chefs who refuse to put salt and pepper on the table, because what they're sending out is already perfectly seasoned (to their taste, anyway).
-That's pushing it a bit.
+Again, it is very subjective, so season to your taste when you season.
+I know some chefs who refuse to put salt and pepper on the table because what they're sending out is already perfectly seasoned (to their taste, anyway).
+So that's pushing it a bit.

-As for pepper, that is not as vital a seasoning as salt (I use tons of it at home when I make savory dishes).
-Salt enhances the flavors and can help bring subtleties of the dish into focus.
-Pepper makes things hot and tickles in the back of the throat a bit.
+As for pepper, that is not as vital a seasoning as salt (I use it at home when making savory dishes).
+Salt enhances the flavors and can help bring the subtleties of the dish into focus.
+On the other hand, pepper makes things hot and tickles the back of the throat a bit.

 Chef Martin Laprise

-The idea is for you to learn to taste your food many times during the process to see what is happening.
-To taste, is what professional do, they taste all food before the clients.
+The idea is to learn to taste your food often to see what is happening.
+To taste is what professionals do; they taste all food before the clients.

-So if there are issue, the cooks will find out before the clients.
-Salt is the number one thing that chef can control very well.
-Too much and it’s really bad, and not enough and that too is really bland and bad.
+So if there are issues, the cooks will find out before the clients.
+Salt is the number one thing that a chef can control very well.
+Too much, and it’s awful, and not enough, and that too is bland and bad.

 Chef Terrell Garret

-I had to laugh with your question about what to 'taste means'.
-It was one of the most asked questions at the so called free for all at graduation sessions at the culinary school.
+I had to laugh at your question about what 'taste' means.
+It was one of the most asked questions at the culinary school's so-called free-for-all graduation sessions.

-The answer was to take a small portion of the dish being prepared and cook it, no matter what method and taste it for seasoning.
+The answer was to take a small portion of the prepared dish, cook it using any method, and taste it for seasoning.
 Believe it or not, that usually worked.

 Chef Daniel D'Angelo CEC AAC MS

-Salt and pepper to taste means the taste to the palate of the person that is making it.
-If you look at recipes from maybe 20 years ago, they may have a weight to the recipes.
-As the years progressed, it was easier to write the meaning to taste.
+Salt and pepper to taste refer to the taste of the person making it.
+If you look at recipes from 20 years ago, they may weight the recipes.
+As the years progressed, writing the meaning to taste was easier.

 Nell Jones

-I asked this question to my daughter Nell back in 2010 when she was just 13 years old.
-She told me, "Salt and pepper, to taste means add the salt and pepper to your liking.
-For example, I might like more salt on my food then another person so I would add more salt to the dish."
+I asked this question to my daughter Nell back in 2010, when she was just 13 years old.
+She told me, "Salt and pepper, to taste means adding salt and pepper to your liking.
+So, for example, I might like more salt on my food than another, so I would add more salt to the dish."

 What Does Salt & Pepper, To Taste Mean to You?